robang74/redfishos/README.md

 ---

+### About SFOS refactoring

+Refactoring the SFOS is the main aim of this project and therefore it deserves a deddicated page (here), in brief:

+1. recovery boot mode always available on-demand at users request or automatically when the system is badly briked
+2. a system patch manager that can un/apply persistent patches for system services configuration by command line
+3. a early-boot backup / restore script suite with the related after-flashing system configuration shell script

+Without these facilities in place there is no any reasonable way to operate in a traceable and efficient way at OS level.

+---

 ### About SailFish OS

 > __Warning__: the SailFish OS is **not** *open source* **nor** *software libre* but largerly based on several FOSS projects.